BellowingMeadows/BellowingMeadows/testing.md

 Testing for this project was carried out through the following methods:

-* Constant review during development using Gitpod's browser previewers and chrome developer tools.
+* Constant review during development using Gitpod's browser previewers and Chrome developer tools.
 * Manual user story testing during and after the writing of the code.
 * Automated testing of the HTML and CSS pages using the WC3 validators.
 * Automated testing of site's accessibility using the WAVE accessibility tool.